AndreaCrotti/Unit-testing-talk/unit.rst

 Unit testing
 ============

+Test Driven Development:

-- write the test
+1. write a specific test
-- watch it fail
+2. watch it fail
-- make it pass
+3. make it pass
+4. go back to 1

 .. show an example of this approach